Chris Thompson (swimmer)

-Christopher Lee Thompson (born November 30, 1978) is an American former competition swimmer who won the bronze medal at the 2000 Summer Olympics in the men's 1,500-meter freestyle.
-He was the second American swimmer to break the 15-minute mark in the 1,500-meter freestyle, and held the American record for four years.
+Christopher Lee Thompson (born November 30, 1978) is an American former competition swimmer who competed for the University of Michigan and participated in the 2000 summer Olympics, winning a bronze medal in the 1,500-meter freestyle.
+He was the second American swimmer to break the 15-minute mark in the event, and held the American record for four years.
+He would later compete internationally in distance open water swimming events, and serve as a swim coach.